 Utah’s West Desert covers history from a handful of angles.
-There’s geological history in the form of the Bonneville Salt Flats and the unique Basin and Range topography.
+There’s geological and film history in the form of the Bonneville Salt Flats and the unique Basin and Range topography.
 There’s cultural and religious history in the form of early frontier, Mormon and stagecoach history.
 There’s even World War II history, and the boom-and-bust tales of mining ghost towns.

 The Pony Express National Historic Trail is a bumpy, dusty and remote dirt road.
 This itinerary requires preparation, but thoughtful travelers shouldn’t hesitate to go out and follow the path of the Pony Express riders.
 It will be an experience you will never forget.

 Preparing for West Desert Travel